solo-fsw/python-markers/README.md

 This example shows how python code can be used to create a connection with the device, how to send markers through the device and how to subsequently create a log containing information about the sent markers.

-For OpenSesame, the marker_manager module has been implemented in a [plugin](https://github.com/solo-fsw/opensesame4_plugin_markers).
+For **OpenSesame**, the marker_manager module has been implemented in a [plugin](https://github.com/solo-fsw/opensesame4_plugin_markers).

+For **PsychoPy**, place the python_markers folder in the same location as your PsychoPy task, and implement the code as described in example.py in your task.
+The python_markers folder can be downloaded by downloading or cloning this repo.

 ## References ##